Skip to content

 What land-based casinos operate in New York?

 Notable casinos include Resorts World Catskills and Rivers Casino & Resort in Schenectady, which offer a range of gaming and entertainment options.
-Three downstate casinos will be receiving licenses late in 2025 to eventually begin operating in the future.
+Three downstate casinos were granted licenses in December 2025 to eventually begin operating in the future.

 When might online casino gambling become legal in New York?